To get Disability Support Pension you need to provide current medical evidence.

 To decide if your disability or condition is fully stabilised we assess if:

-- treatment will help you work 15 hours or more a week in the next 2 years, or
+- treatment will help you work at least 15 hours a week in the next 2 years, or

-- there are medical or other reasons why you can’t receive treatment
+- there are medical or other reasons why you can’t get treatment

-If we assess your disability or condition as fully diagnosed, treated and stabilised, we’ll also assess how it affects your ability to function each day.
+First, a medical professional needs to fully diagnose, treat and stabilise your disability or medical condition.
+We then assess how it affects your ability to function each day.
 You may need to attend a Job Capacity Assessment to help us assess this using Impairment Tables.

-In the Job Capacity Assessment we’ll also assess how your disability or condition affects your ability to work.
+In the Job Capacity Assessment, we’ll also assess how your disability or medical condition affects your ability to work.

 After you attend the Job Capacity Assessment, you may also need to attend a Disability Medical Assessment.

-You’re not medically eligible if we assess that your disability or condition:
+You’re not medically eligible if we assess that your disability or medical condition:

-- doesn’t stop you from working 15 hours a week or more a week in the next 2 years
+- doesn’t stop you from working at least 15 hours a week in the next 2 years

 Example 1 – not fully treated

-Brian reduced his hours of work due to a bad hip and has claimed DSP.
-Brian’s medical evidence shows he’s waiting to have his hip replaced.
-The operation is in 3 months and his doctor says Brian will need another 3 months to recover.
-His doctor also recently diagnosed Brian with depression.
-The clinical psychologist who is now treating Brian confirmed the diagnosis and that his condition isn’t stabilised.
+Due to a bad hip, Brian reduced his work hours and has put in a claim for Disability Support Pension.
+He’s waiting to have his hip replaced and has medical evidence to show this.
+The operation’s in 3 months and his doctor says he’ll need another 3 months to recover.
+His doctor also diagnosed Brian with depression.
+The clinical psychologist treating Brian confirmed the diagnosis.

 Example 2 – impairment rating of less than 20 points

-Natalie attends a Job Capacity Assessment where the assessor gives her a 10 point impairment rating under Impairment Table 5.
-Natalie’s impairment rating is less than the 20 points needed to be medically eligible.
+Natalie goes to a Job Capacity Assessment where the assessor uses an Impairment Table to give her a 10-point rating.
+Natalie’s rating is less than the 20 points needed.